 If your Azure subscription uses certificate-based multi-factor authentication, it's crucial that you perform the following steps on a device that has the required certificates installed.

-Browse to the Video Indexer website and sign in.
+Browse to the Video Analyzer for Media website and sign in.

 Select the Create unlimited account button: